-My stage director/mentor/friend Joe Ferrell had a birthday a while back.
+My stage director/mentor/friend Joe Ferrell is having another birthday.

 I gather he’s getting old.

 I kinda do.

 I’ve read a bunch of Joe tributes from various actors and students and friends.
 I am impressed by their reminiscences and the life-changing echoes of those reminiscences.

 I have some reminiscences of my own, of course…some might get us arrested…

 May I share a silly one?

 The year was 1984.

 For some inexplicable reason (at least to me) Lily Tomlin came to the Guignol Theatre at the University of Kentucky one evening and practiced a reading of the beginnings of a new one-person play.
 She was the “one-person”…go figure.
 It was free and the house was packed…go figure.
 I was on the front row.
 Thus, Lily Tomlin spit on me.
 I didn’t shower for two weeks.
 My social life plunged from pitiful to non-existent…go figure.